Happy Baby Pose -Ananda Balasana

 - Lie on your back with your knees bent into your chest.

-- Inhale - grab the outside of your feet.
+- Inhale - take hold of the inside or outside of your feet.

 - Open your knees wider than your torso and bring them towards the floor next to the armpits.

 - Make sure your ankle is directly over your knees (90 degree angle).

 - Flex through your heels, gently pushing your feet into your hands, pulling the hands down to create resistance.

 - Try to bring thighs in towards the torso and down towards the floor.